arcolux/DaniaFYP/readme.md

 1. Open the file named `.env` in the `discord` folder.
 2. Configure the following settings:
    - `TOKEN`: The token of your Discord bot.
+3. To enable Developer Mode in Discord, go to "User Settings" > "Appearance" and enable the "Developer Mode" checkbox.
+4. Copy the ID of the server you added the bot to by right-clicking on the server icon and selecting "Copy ID."
+5. Navigate to `discord/lib/validation/constant.js` and change the following settings:
+   - `guildId`: The ID of the server you added the bot to.

 ### Step 8: Run the Bot